Quetzal-framework/quetzal-EGGS/README.md

 can be integrated in a new simulator.

 - :crystal_ball: looking forward, we expect to grow the list of existing programs with customized demographic models.
 - :email: You are interested?
 Think of a new model?
 Want to give some feedback?
-Contact me!
-Please!
+[Contact me!](https://github.com/Becheler) Please!
+- <!-- Place this tag where you want the button to render. -->
-- :star: You think this is a cool project?
+<a class="github-button" href="https://github.com/ntkme/github-buttons" data-icon="octicon-star" aria-label="Star ntkme/github-buttons on GitHub">Star</a> You think this is a cool project?
 Drop a star on GitHub — it keeps the motivation up!
 - :bug: A bug?
 Oopsie daisy!
 Sorry about this, just open an issue or send me an email!

 | Program | Demographic process       |